-Bio: I am the NGOLD program coordinator and a CLCE instructor.
-I have taught Introduction to Community Leadership and Civic Engagement (CLCE 100), Capstone Seminar in Community Leadership and Civic Engagement (CLCE 499), and Independent Study in Community Leadership and Civic Engagement (CLCE 498).
+Bio: I am the NGOLD outreach coordinator and a CLCE instructor.
+I have taught Introduction to Community Leadership and Civic Engagement (CLCE 100), Capstone Seminar in Community Leadership and Civic Engagement (CLCE 495), and Independent Study in Community Leadership and Civic Engagement (CLCE 498).
 Previously, I held various positions within Iowa-based microenterprise development organizations.
 In these roles, I managed local, statewide, and national programs, administered grant funding, directed outcomes evaluation efforts, and contributed to the procurement of more than $1.3 million in grant, earmark, and contract funds.
 Prior to assuming my current position, I worked as a study director conducting social science research with the Public Opinion Laboratory at NIU.
-I serve on the Ellwood House Museum board of directors, the DeKalb County Nonprofit Partnership steering committee and the NIU Presidential Commission on Persons with Disabilities.
-I am currently pursuing a Ph.D. in American Government and Public Administration.
+I serve on the Ellwood House Museum board of directors and the DeKalb County Nonprofit Partnership steering committee.
+I am currently pursuing a PhD in political science.
 My research interests center on institutions, representation, bureaucracy, legislative size and the efficacy of nonprofit organizations.

 Bio: A longtime interest in service–learning has lead to my teaching courses that place students and community partners together including “Class Meets Community” honors seminars and CLCE courses on community and civic engagement.
 One of my research interests is the relationship between service-learning and development of civic engagement academic programs.
 Another interest is the role of NGOs in the disability rights movement and in the delivery of services to people with disabilities in the U.S. and other countries.
 I am able to draw on a 30 year career in disability services and am planning a study abroad program on this topic.
 I share my time with the Office of Student Engagement and Experiential Learning as the faculty resource for service-learning.
 I have directed several nonprofits and have served on nonprofit boards and am currently the Vice President of the Kishwaukee United Way and a member of the Board of Directors for the Harper College Educational Foundation.